peterheesterman/chit/README.md

 A tool for looking up details about rust crates without going to crates.io.

+### Chit helps answer these questions:
+  - Who wrote this crate?
+What else did they write?
+  - What alternatives are there?
+  - How old is this crate?
+  - What versions are there?
+When did they come out?
+  - What are the downloads over time?
+  - Should i use this crate?
+  - How mature is it? <Star rating>

 ### Installation

 Cargo installed already? `cargo install chit`.